appbaseio/Docs/content/docs/javascript/quickstart.md

 **v0.10.0** introduces a new method [``searchStreamToURL()``](/javascript/api-reference.html#searchstreamtourl) that streams results directly to a URL instead of streaming back.

 In this tutorial, we have learnt how to index new data and stream both individual data and results of an expressive query.
-[Appbase.io](https://appbase.io) supports a wide range of queries.